 This is part of a series of interviews with inspiring travelers.
 Today’s interview comes from Jeannie Mark about her writing retreat for women.
-All photos provided by Jeannie, except featured image.
+All photos provided by Jeannie, except featured and Pinterest image.
 See more about tours and traveling with purpose here.

 Tell us about yourself and your travel experience.

 I can’t believe it, but I’ve been going for five years now.
 In the last year alone, I was in Costa Rica, Panama, Nicaragua, and now I’m in Mexico.

 You and another writer have created a yearly writing retreat for women called Creative Revolution.
 Can you tell us more about it?